-- modernizing the Quincy bus facility, renovating the North Cambridge bus facility, and constructing a new Arborway bus facility, all of which will support the MBTA's transition to battery-electric buses; - making infrastructure improvements at the MBTA's Codman Yard facility, in part to accommodate new Red Line vehicles; - improving commuter rail facilities, including maintenance-of-way facilities; - upgrading Green Line Extension vehicle maintenance facilities and the Riverside Vehicle Maintenance Facility to accommodate Type 10 vehicles; and - demolishing the Lake Street Facility and reconfiguring the site into an expanded yard.
+- modernizing the Quincy bus facility, renovating the North Cambridge bus facility, and designing a new Arborway bus facility, all of which will support the MBTA's transition to battery-electric buses; - making infrastructure improvements at the MBTA's Codman Yard facility, in part to accommodate new Red Line vehicles; - improving commuter rail facilities, including maintenance-of-way facilities; - upgrading a Green Line Extension vehicle maintenance facility and the Riverside Vehicle Maintenance Facility to accommodate Type 10 vehicles; and - demolishing the Lake Street Facility and reconfiguring the site into an expanded yard.

 While MWRTA's and CATA's administration and maintenance facilities are currently in a state of good repair, these agencies will continue to maintain and upgrade those facilities during FFYs 2023 to 2027.
 CATA plans to repave the parking lot of its maintenance and operations facility.
 MWRTA plans to improve its Blandin Hub facility-including its amenities, back entrance, and support equipment.
 It plans to invest in a new garage and body shop at that location and enhance the facility's ability to maintain and manage vehicles.
+MWRTA will integrate solar energy arrays where possible throughout these projects.
 MWRTA will fund improvements and enhancements for the intermodal center at the commuter rail station in Framingham.
 It also plans to fund construction of a parking garage adjacent to this intermodal center, which will be added to its facility inventory in future years.